 Track how your partners move up or down in tiers to evaluate the causes and identify possible trends.
 If your partner’s tier isn’t working well for their needs, figure out if it’s a “tier problem” — meaning you need to evaluate the tiering requirements for possible modification — or a “mobility problem” — meaning you don’t provide enough room, resources, and support for growth.

 For us, the benefits outweigh the drawbacks by a long shot.
 And, really, the biggest downside is that partner tiers can’t build themselves.

-Before you get started with developing your company’s partner tiers, you can map accounts with your partners to get a pulse on which partners you should be prioritizing for strategic growth.
+Before you get started with developing your company’s partner tiers, you can map accounts with your partners in Crossbeam to get a pulse on which partners you should be prioritizing for strategic growth.
 Of those partners, which opportunities might be getting lost?
-For example, you share 50+ prospects with a partner, but you have yet to see a single introduction or co-selling motion.
+For example, you share more than 50 prospects with a partner, but you have yet to see a single warm intro or co-selling motion.

 Setting rules in place to establish what you expect from your partner, what they expect from you, and what will happen when your partner meets those expectations can help to accelerate results — more sales, more customers, and so on.

 You can use Crossbeam for free to identify those opportunities and inform your next steps.
 For example, do you have a particular group of partners that share a large number of opportunities with your company?
 Use that data to implement structure around your co-marketing campaigns and co-selling processes within one or a few of your tiers.
 Using data like this can help you build the framework for your tiers more purposefully — and can help you get buy-in from leadership.